amrmhassan/file_manager/timeline.md

 # save each folder scrolling position

-# listy secion in the app drawer
+# listy section in the app drawer

 -- this will hold the lists of files-folders that the user will create to easy access them -- they will support user rearranging by dragging and dropping(reorder list)